m-ewura/TechRandom/docs/ci_cd.md

 2. How does CI improve collaboration and code quality?
     * Teams practicing CI use rules (eg.precommit, github actions) to control what features and code are production ready.
-    * Committing small code at a time into version control frequently also allows easy detection of defects/ software quality issues, Shorter commit cycles guarantee less code review/ modification from other developers.
+    * Committing small code at a time into version control frequently also allows easy detection of defects/ software quality issues.
+Shorter commit cycles guarantee less code review/ modification from other developers.

 3. CI/CD Tools
     * Supports integration w/ third party platforms, ui, admin'n, source code mgt to build mgt.